Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Abstract

 \section{Abstract}

 We study the asymptotic consistency properties of $\alpha$-R\'enyi approximate posteriors, a class of variational Bayesian methods that approximate an intractable Bayesian posterior with a member of a tractable family of distributions, the member chosen to minimize the $\alpha$-R\'enyi divergence from the true posterior.\ Unique to our work is that we consider settings with $\alpha > 1$, resulting in approximations that {upperbound} the log-likelihood, and consequently have wider spread than traditional variational approaches that minimize the Kullback-Liebler (KL) divergence from the posterior.
 Our primary result identifies sufficient conditions under which consistency holds, centering around the existence of a `good' sequence of distributions in the approximating family that possesses, among other properties, the right rate of convergence to a limit distribution.
-We also further characterize the good sequence by demonstrating that a sequence of distributions that converges too quickly cannot be a good sequence.
+We further characterize the good sequence by demonstrating that a sequence of distributions that converges too quickly cannot be a good sequence.
+We also extend our analysis to the setting where $\alpha$ equals one, corresponding to the minimizer of the reverse KL divergence, and to models with local latent variables.
 We also illustrate the existence of~\good~with a number of examples.
-As an auxiliary result of our main theorems, we also recover the consistency of the idealized expectation propagation (EP) approximate posterior that minimizes the KL divergence from the posterior.
-Our results complement a growing body of work focused on the frequentist properties of variational Bayesian methods.
+Our results complement a growing body of work focused on the frequentist properties of variational Bayesian methods.\\ \textbf{Keywords:} $\alpha$-R\'enyi divergence, Asymptotic consistency, Bayesian computation, Variational inference